Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Zoho Books is the accounting software offering in the broader Zoho ecosystem.
 It integrates seamlessly with Zoho CRM (considered among the best CRM software platforms), though each product requires a separate subscription.
 Top features include invoicing, accounts payable, time tracking, bank reconciliation and estimate tools.

 Smith said Zoho Books is a great alternative to QuickBooks and noted that users appreciate its tie-in to the larger Zoho suite.
 “They want the seamless integration [of] all of their tools into one platform,” Smith explained.
-“This includes things like their CRM, inventory management, and expense management.
+“This includes things like their CRM, inventory management and expense management.
 We have also found that Zoho can be very accommodating if you need new features or functionality.”

-As we highlight in our Zoho Books review, it offers many of the same features as QuickBooks at a significantly lower price.
+As we highlight in our Zoho Books review, it offers many of the same features as QuickBooks at a lower entry price.
 Businesses on a tight accounting budget may find everything they need with this software.

 Key features of Zoho Books